 About

+Dr Gabriel holds a BA Honours degree in Journalism Studies from London Metropolitan University and a PhD in Media, Culture and Communication from the University of Salford.
+From the outset of her journey through higher education, Dr Gabriel’s mission was to promote transformation and social change, seeing media as a powerful tool for advancing new ways of thinking and empowering people.
 As a final year undergraduate student she developed the journalism project ‘People With Voices’ to increase participation in the news industry among the most under-represented groups.
-The project was funded by UnLtd and London Metropolitan University and has been archived by the British Library.
-Her past journalistic work focused on giving voice to the perspectives and experiences of marginalised groups and articulating issues around inequality.
+Her past journalistic work focused on giving voice to the perspectives and experiences of marginalised communities and articulating issues around inequality.
 She wrote for several publications including Times Higher Education, Guardian and Independent and was frequently called upon as a media commentator to provide analysis of historic and contemporary issues and events.
-She has been interviewed across television, radio, print and online in the UK and US for a range of media outlets including BBC, Guardian, Independent, Times Higher Education and Huff Post.
+She has been interviewed across television, radio, print and online in the UK and US for a range of media outlets including BBC, Guardian, Independent and Times Higher Education.

 Contact Dr Gabriel